BlazeIsClone/brand-strategy-framework/strategy/vision.md

 Working on something achievable and obtainable will challenge people in the organization.

-### 7. What phrases or keywords describe the type of organization and outcome you seek for?
+### 7. What phrases or keywords describe the type of organization and the outcome you seek for?

 customer-centric, warmth, self-organized, inspire.